The Project Details in Resume: How to Showcase Projects Like a Pro

 Don't list confidential client details unless publicly known

-Don’t ignore soft skills—mention communication, stakeholder management, etc. where relevant
+Don't ignore soft skills — mention communication, stakeholder management, conflict resolution

 Cloud Infrastructure Migration | FinServe Corp | Mar 2022 – Dec 2022